raspy135/Qun-mk2/README.md

 1. Granular mode set to ONE
 2. Select OSC1's shape to AUX L
 3. Set OSC1's octave to +1
-4. OSC1 Env Sel to "ON" (Param mode, Switch menu, button 1) to disable envelope.
+4. OSC1 Env Sel to "ON" (Parameter mode, Switch menu, button 1) to disable envelope.
 Or you can set it to other sources to automate crossfade slider.